lindsaycarbonell/fed-class/4_css_part_1/README.md

 ![declaration block syntax](img/decl-block.png)

 ### Common properties
-- Different selectors can have different properties.
+- Different HTML elements can have different properties.
 For example, while an `h1` and a `p` can have a color, they cannot have a `list-style`, which is a property exclusive to list elements.
 - Common properties include:
   - background
   - border
   - color
   - display
+  - font-size
-  - font
+  - font-family
   - height
   - margin
   - padding